carlos-ch/portfolio-gatsby/README.md

 - Gatsby (SSG)
 - Strapi (CMS)
 - PostgreSQL (database)
-- Cloudinary (image databse)
+- Cloudinary (image database)

 ### Roadmap

-This is the first iteration for this project and any feedback or comment for improvment is warmly welcome.
+This is the first iteration for this project and any feedback or comment for improvement is warmly welcome.

 The next step for this project is to connect it to a blogging platforms or even explore more features of Gatsby and create a blog post template.